 What Is Traditional Chinese Medicine?

-In its entirety, Traditional Chinese Medicine combines various herbs and teas, acupuncture, massage, and Qi Gong (a Chinese exercise).
-An integral part of Chinese Medicine is Qi (energy.
-Pronounced as "chi") and the heating (yang) and cooling (yin) properties of foods and drinks.
-Furthermore, TCM targets the origin of the disease and implements a long holistic healing method instead of a quick cure.
+In its entirety, Traditional Chinese Medicine combines various herbs and teas, acupuncture, massage, diet and Qi Gong (a Chinese exercise).
+An integral part of Chinese Medicine is Qi energy (pronounced as "tchi" or "tsi") and the heating (yang) and cooling (yin) properties of foods and drinks.
+TCM targets the origin of the disease and implements a long holistic healing method instead of a quick cure.

 Traditional Chinese Medicine is a complete medical system that practitioners have been using to diagnose, treat, and prevent illnesses for over 2,500 years.
 TCM is a belief that when yin and yang are in balance, you feel relaxed and energized.
 However, when out of balance, yin and yang negatively affect your health.

-TCM practitioners also believe that everybody has a life force or energy, known as Qi ("chi").
-Hence, Qi must be in balance for yin and yang to be balanced.
+TCM practitioners also believe that everybody has a life force or energy, known as Qi ("tchi" or "tsi").
+Hence, for yin and yang to be balanced, Qi must be sufficient and flow freely through the body.
 Then, the body will retain its healthy state.
 When there is a disbalance of Qi or when the flow of Qi is blocked, illness occurs.

 TCM treatment strives to balance yin and yang by encouraging the natural flow of Qi.